 Task 50: Review your network from time to time

 SECTION 7: Make a point of learning something new every day – it doesn’t have to be work-related and it certainly doesn’t have to involve study.
-Make the most that the Web has to offer.
+Make the most of what the Web has to offer.

 Task 51: How can you learn something new every day?